colaprograms/starseeds/README.md

 1. Select a green star with the chevron that is stuck to your head.
 2. Hit the space bar, and select another star.
 3. Let go of the space bar.
 A little green dot will travel slowly to the new star.
+It will become green, and more stars will be revealed in its neighbourhood, if there are any.
 4. Repeat!

 #### I want to see a screenshot!